 What followed next was like an encounter battle, when two opposing forces marching towards each other bump into one another, and then feed units ad hoc into the fray as fast as they come up.
 The Italians were still deploying to face the sea when the leading company of the 6 Seaforths, presumably preceded by Bren carriers [photo] in their reconnaissance role, hit the Italian “right” flank.
 Even then, the commander of the Napoli troops did not suspect a major advance from the landings two days before, but thought that the British must have made a landing on the nearby beaches earlier that day, and that his men had arrived too late to stop it.

 This was the first time that a British battalion in Sicily had met an Italian regular army battalion on almost equal terms.
-The 2/76’s sister battalion in the Napoli Division, the 1/75, was encountered on 10 July south of Syracuse, but then it had been up against three or more British battalions, and was effectively destroyed.
+The 2/76’s sister battalion in the Napoli Division, the 1/75, had been encountered on 10 July south of Syracuse, but then it had been up against three or more British battalions, and it was effectively destroyed.
 Now the 6 Seaforths, deployed in single file along the road north, came under machine gun fire from both sides.
 Italian mortars and artillery plastered the road and the approaches south of the Marcellino [photo].

 The Seaforth mortar platoon was ordered forwards to lend weight to the attack, but it could hardly move along the narrow and heavily congested road.
 Part of the blockage was the large Sherman tanks [photo], which also could not get forwards quickly.
 The RAF was not available for on-call close air support, and the Royal Navy was by now fully occupied with trying to get its ships into Augusta [story].
 In any case, the ships would have had the same problem as the British artillery – the opposing forces were too closely intermingled to allow for safe shellfire.
 So ‘A’ Company, Jim Fern’s company, attacked without support.
 As a single company facing a whole battalion, progress was slow.
 James Stockman later described the fighting as “grim”.